 As for participants who are not currently studying, only 29% amongst them have a high school diploma or higher - meaning that, for many, completing secondary education is challenging.
 This scenario illuminates the persistence of the dropout phenomenon amongst this particular population - which is not exclusive of the favela youth.
-Despite the favela youth are some point during primary education and 56% during high school.
+About 25% of Agency participants have dropped out of school at least once in their lives, 42% at some point during primary education and 56% during high school.
 Amongst the main reasons are financial pressures, which include leaving school to work or help the family (35%), followed by the birth of a child (24%), and formal expulsion (8%).
 Despite clear barriers in moving up the educational pipeline, these young people have managed to make important generational improvements.
 For example, while the highest level of education achieved by the greatest share of Agency participants is incomplete secondary education (38%), in the case of their parents, incomplete primary education comes first (31% and 25% for mothers and fathers, respectively).
 Agency youth are also less likely than their parents to have skipped formal schooling with 1% having never attended school compared to 5% amongst mothers and 8% fathers.